List of The Neverending Story characters: Grograman

 Grograman (German: Graógramán), also known as The Many Colored Death (German: Der Bunte Tod), is the guardian of Goab, the Desert of Colors, which exists in a symbiosis with Perilin the Night Forest.
 He appears in the form of a huge lion, who changes colors to suit the color of sand under his feet and changes all life around him into sand.
 Grograman turns into an obsidian statue at night to allow the growth of Perilin.
 Grograman is the first creature Bastian meets upon his arrival in Fantastica.
 Bastian is protected from the effect of Grograman's death aura by Auryn and is thus the first living being ever to make friends with him.
 Grograman is the first one who teaches Bastian something of the nature of Fantastica and he gives Bastian his magic sword Sikanda.
 One night, Bastian is called away.
-He promises to return but is ultimately unable to keep his promise.
+He promises to return but is ultimately unable to keep his vow.

 In the animated series, Grograman (voiced by Gary Krawford) is a fire lion who burns down Perilin to protect Fantastica from being overrun by its roots and branches.
 He is later captured by Xayide and freed by Bastian.

 Morla

 Morla, also known as The Aged One (German: Die Uralte), is a giant turtle who lives in the Swamps of Sadness: as the oldest living Fantastican, she has grown indifferent to the fate of Fantastica and her own survival.
 Reluctantly, she informs Atreyu that the Empress needs a new name and points Atreyu to the Southern Oracle.
-In the book and film, Morla has an allergy to youth (Atreyu) and sneezes violently in his presence.
+In the film, Morla has an allergy to youth (Atreyu) and sneezes violently in his presence.
 The film's version also knows nothing about the illness of the Empress but sends Atreyu directly to the Southern Oracle.

 Robert Easton voiced her character in the 1984 film.

 In the cartoon series, Morla is voiced by Pam Hyatt.

 In the TV series Tales from the Neverending Story, Morla is voiced by Robert Jadah.